westpa/westpa/README.rst

 For WESTPA
 ###########

-The WESTPA package is copyright (c) 2013, Matthew C. Zwier and Lillian T. Chong.
-(Individual contributions noted in each source file.)
+The WESTPA package is copyright (c) 2013, Matthew C. Zwier, A. J. Pratt, Lillian T. Chong, and contributors

 WESTPA is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by